How to Separate Date and Time in Excel

 In Excel, if you have a date and time combined in a single cell, you can separate it into two different values as a date and time.
-In this tutorial, we will look at some of the simple and useful methods for this.
+In this tutorial, we will examine some simple and useful methods.

 Quick Formulas to Separate Date